 Log in to your Chase account and click any of your Ultimate Rewards-earning credit cards.

-Then, look for the “Ultimate Rewards Points” button to access your points.
-Please see the image below.
+Look for the “Ultimate Rewards Points” button, then click “Redeem” to access your points.

-Next, click the “Earn/Use” dropdown arrow to find “COMBINE POINTS“.
+Next, click the “Rewards Details” dropdown arrow to find “Combine Points“.

 If this is your first time combining Chase Ultimate Rewards Points, please continue reading for a step-by-step walkthrough.

-As a general rule of thumb, I suggest transferring all of your no-annual-fee (cash back) Chase Ultimate Rewards Points to your premium cards so you can have the ability to move your Chase Ultimate Rewards Points to travel partners, such as Southwest Airlines Rapid Rewards anytime.
+As a general rule of thumb, I suggest transferring all of your no-annual-fee (cash back) Chase Ultimate Rewards Points to your premium cards, so you can have the ability to move your Chase Ultimate Rewards Points to travel partners, such as Southwest Rapid Rewards anytime.

 This transfer also significantly increases the worth of your Ultimate Rewards Points acquired from your no-annual-fee cards, making them all the more valuable.